amille44420/react-fetcher/README.md

 const getData = (variables, props) => { /* ... */ };
 ```

-It will receive both the computed variables and receive props as arguments.
+It will receive both the computed variables and received props as arguments.

 ### withDataFetcher(options | wrappedComponent)

-It fetch data and manage their lifecycle, the whole state is given through props to `children` but also dispatched through a react context.
+It fetches data and manage their lifecycle, the whole state is given through props to `children` but also dispatched through a react context.

 ```js
 // provider options